corels/corels/tests/README.md

     -   select          Test the priority queue's select function

 For example, './tests [prefixmap]' would only run the tests for the prefix permutation map.

+The test case code is housed in the folder 'test_cases/'.

 Further options controlling the behavior of Catch, the testing framework used for these tests, can be passed after the tags specifying one part of the suite to run.
 To view these options, run './tests --help'